Adoption Tax Credit Canada: What Expenses Qualify and How to Claim

 What the Canada Adoption Expenses Tax Credit Is

-The credit is calculated at the 15% federal rate, so the maximum tax reduction is approximately $2,731 per child.
+The credit's value depends on the applicable federal rules and your tax payable.
 Provinces and territories may also allow a parallel claim on their portion of the return, which can increase the total benefit.

 Because it's non-refundable, the credit reduces what you owe — but only to zero.
 If your tax payable is less than the credit amount, you don't receive a cash refund for the remainder.
 Families with lower incomes who owe little tax may see limited benefit from this credit alone.